Anadea/anadea_blog/content/posts/digital-healthcare-a-new-approach-to-care-coordination/index.md

 ---
-title: 'Digital Healthcare: A New Approach to Care Coordination'
+ceoTitle: "Digital Healthcare: A New Approach to Care Coordination"
+title: "Digital Transformation in Healthcare: Full Guide"
+breadcrumbs: Digital Health Transformation
+slug: digital-healthcare-a-new-approach-to-care-coordination
+draft: true
-publishDate: '2022-09-26T00:00:00Z'
+publishDate: 2022-09-26T00:00:00Z
-authors: []
+image: daniel-sessler-hnw3Al47-KE-unsplash__1___1_.jpg
+og_image: trees.jpg
 description: Healthcare is changing, it is going digital, and this is good news for patients and healthcare providers.
 From telemedicine to genomics, digital transformation in healthcare has the potential to improve patient outcomes, make healthcare as much about prevention as curative treatments, and reduce the overall cost of medical treatment.
-image: daniel-sessler-hnw3Al47-KE-unsplash__1___1_.jpg
-og_image: trees.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 Healthcare is changing, it is going digital, and this is good news for patients, healthcare providers, as well as <a href="https://anadea.info/solutions/medical-app-development" target="_blank">medical software development services</a>.